-Lake Geneva cities enjoy ‘least good’ quality of life - SWI swissinfo.ch
+Lake Geneva cities enjoy ‘least good’ quality of life

 Crowded accommodation, burglaries, night-time noise, road injuries – these are some of the complaints that have affected the ranking of Geneva and Lausanne in a Federal Statistical Office report into quality of life in Swiss cities.

-“Quality of life in the cities 2016” analysed various aspects of the quality of life in Zurich, Geneva, Basel, Bern, Lausanne, Lucerne, St Gallen and Lugano.
+“Quality of life in the cities 2016external link” analysed various aspects of the quality of life in Zurich, Geneva, Basel, Bern, Lausanne, Lucerne, St Gallen and Lugano.

 Geneva was found to have the most “overcrowded dwellings”: 18% of occupied dwellings there had more than one person per room, followed by Bern (12%) and Lausanne (11%).
 This compares with less than 5% in Lucerne.

 The study said having sufficient space “is essential to meet people’s basic need for privacy and for making home a pleasant place to be.
-Too many ten¬ants may have a negative impact on health or children’s school perfor¬mance”.
+Too many tenants may have a negative impact on health or children’s school performance”.

 In addition, Geneva and Lausanne saw the most burglaries: nine and eight per 1,000 inhabitants respectively.